AlexanderKosik/software_design/content/project/impl_2/impl_2.md

 3) Implement the database connection and storage of json files to the database.

+# Multiple ways of database implementation

+There are multiple ways of implementing the database connection in your project.

+### The manual way

+TBD

+### Object Relational Mapping (ORM)
+Object Relational Mapping presents a method of associating classes with database tables.
+Database tables are implicitly described by the objects that need to be stored.
+Every row in a table is associated to an object, where as every attribute of the object is a column in the table.

+ORM simplifies object oriented programming with a database in the background.
+Common frameworks are `hibernate` for `java` and `SQLAlchemy` for `python`.

 # Questions for reflection
 1) What are the right abstractions to use?
 Consider the ETC principle.
 Can you swap out the database implementation easily?

+2) Where did the creation of the database occure?
+In source code, by script, manually, ...?

-2) Where are your connection properties stored?
+3) Where are your connection properties stored?
 Are they hard coded?

-3) Can you test your implementation effortless?
+4) How can you test your implementation?

 # Further readings